haxsgvnbdus/ElectronXchange/README.md

 # OOElectronXchange
-An application where local customers can exchange electronic products.
+A web application where local customers can exchange electronic products.